All Episodes

 This is what we've been waiting for.

-We never wanted him to succeed.
+We never wanted them to succeed.

-The amount of lies, distortion, propaganda, besmirchment, smearing that's going on in this country right now, and most of it is targeted at the president.
+See, it's a pretty sad state of affairs, the amount of lies, distortion, propaganda, besmirchment, smearing that's going on in this country right now, and most of it is targeted at the president.

 And it is widespread, and it's getting worse.